 • Rubber granulate handling and replacement

-Working at DoD installatios both CONUS and OCONUS, USAE has screened, inspected, cleared, processed, and certified more than 40 million lbs of recyclable metal and 9 million lbs of non-recyclable debris for landfill disposal.
-In the past 5 years alone, USAE has certified 3 million lbs of range related debris from the former Vieques Naval Training Range, Puerto rico, in accordance with the Navy's approach to sustainable environmental remediation.
-USAE has the in-house expertise and demonstrated practical experience to process live, full-scale, and sub-scale practice munitions and inert practice ammunition and targets.
-Our process for demilitarization not only meets scrap metal industry and military standards, but also optimizes the recycling value in accordance with the DoD Green Procurement Program.
+Working at DoD installations both CONUS and OCONUS, USAE has screened, inspected, cleared, processed, and certified more than 41 million pounds of recyclable metal and 9 million pounds of non-recyclable debris for landfill disposal.
+Since 2017, USAE has certified >4.1 million pounds of range-related debris from the former Vieques Naval Training Range, Puerto Rico, in accordance with the Navy's approach to sustainable environmental remediation.
+USAE has in-house expertise and demonstrated practical experience to process live, full-scale, and sub-scale practice munitions and inert practice ammunition and targets.
+Our process for demilitarization meets scrap metal industry and military standards and optimizes the recycling value in accordance with the DoD Green Procurement Program.

-Operational Range Clearnce (ORC), Maintenance and Sustainment planning and execution can also incorporate the following elements:
+Operational Range Clearance (ORC), Maintenance and Sustainment planning and execution can also incorporate the following elements:

 Remote Site Logistics